 What You Can Do

-With very limited resources and acres upon acres of land to cover, wildlife officials need the help of caring, compassionate outdoorsmen.
-Wildlife belongs to all people, but poachers step into America's wild backyard set to exploit animals with the knowledge that they probably will not be caught.
+With very limited resources and acres upon acres of land to cover, wildlife officials need the help of caring and compassionate supporters like you.
+Wildlife belongs to all people, but poachers step into America's wild backyard set to exploit animals with the belief that they probably will not be caught.